cosmos72/schemesh/README.md

 At high level, Structured Pipelines consist in three mechanisms:
-- external commands, shell builtins and Scheme functions can serialize structured data and write it to their standard output, in one of several supported formats (at the moment, JSON and WIRE - see below for details).
+- external commands, shell builtins and Scheme functions can serialize structured data and write it to their standard output, in one of several supported formats (at the moment, JSON, NDJSON or WIRE - also see below).
 - new shell builtins and Scheme functions exist, that read from their standard input, autodetect the serialized format, and recreate the structured data as Scheme objects, ready to be managed from the shell builtin or Scheme function itself.
-- the new shell builtins and Scheme functions also write structured data (possibly after transforming it) to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, WIRE for sockets, JSON in all other cases.
+- the new shell builtins and Scheme functions also write structured data (possibly after transforming it) to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, WIRE for sockets, NDJSON in all other cases.

 If desired, input and/or output format autodetection can also be disabled, by passing options to the shell builtin or Scheme function that indicate which format(s) to use.